aspnetrun/run-aspnetcore/README.md

 # run-core
 A starter kit for your next web application.
 Boilerplate for ASP.NET Core reference application with Entity Framework Core, demonstrating a layered application architecture with DDD best practices.
+Aimed to be a Clean Architecture, with applying SOLID model in order to use for a project template.

 You can check full documentation and step by step development of 100+ page **eBook PDF** from here - http://www.aspnetrun.com/Book

-ASP.NET Run is a general purpose starter kit application specially designed for new modern web applications.
+ASP.NET Run is a general purpose starter kit application specially designed for new modern web applications built on latest ASP.NET Core & Web API technologies.
+It explains how and where to use dependency injection, logging, validation, exception handling, localization and so on.
+It is not only explains itself but also using popular framework and libraries.

 It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.
 This repository focused on traditional Web Application Development with a single deployment.

 The goal for this boilerplate is to demonstrate some of the principles and patterns described in the [eBook](http://www.aspnetrun.com/Book).
 Also basic introduction of book and project structure exists on [wiki](https://github.com/aspnetrun/run-core/wiki).